Nadezhda Babkina: Professional activity

 In 1974, while being a student, she formed the vocal band "Russkaya pesnya" in "Gnesinka", which included six girls.

 In 1976, the first remarkable success was the performance in Sochi at the All-Russian Soviet Song Contest.
 Soon, three men have joined the girls'band.
 The band, led by Nadezhda Babkina, performed more than one hundred adaptations of Russian folk songs, created a large number of thematic concert programs, performances, folk acts ("Wedding", "Shrovetide", "Night Fortune-telling", "When the Sand Rises", "Russkaya pesnya collects friends" and others).
 Several shows became hits (arrangements of the songs "Moscow Golden-domed", "Dunin’s head fell ill", "How my mother wanted me", "If you want to be a military man", "Girl Nadia").
 First, the composers Zhanna Kuznetsova and Vladimir Belyaev actively collaborated with the "Russian Song".
 The band composition has repeatedly changed.
 For many years, in the band have performed the Honored Artist of Russian Federation Tatyana Savanova (from the day of foundation), Vladimir Levashov, Nikolai Kuzmich.

 In 1985, Babkina has entered at the faculty of bandstand directors and mass performances of the Higher Theater Courses at the A. Lunacharsky State Institute of Theater Arts (GITIS), which she graduated in 1986, receiving the specialty "Director of Band and Mass Performances".

 In 1993, she hosted together with Russkaya Pesnya the Nizhny Novgorod Carousel – 93 the Russian folk song contest, and launched the Cossack Twist folk festival (1997); since 1999, she has been the head of the jury of the Russian contest Olga Kovaleva.

-On March 17, 2010, the Russian President Dmitry Medvedev awarded Nadezhda Babkina the Order "For Merit to the Fatherland", 4th class.
+On March 17, 2010, the Russian president Dmitry Medvedev awarded Nadezhda Babkina the Order "For Merit to the Fatherland", 4th class.

 She is the People's Artist of the Chechen Republic.

 On June 17, 2012, she was awarded the honorary title "People's Artist of the Republic of Ingushetia".

-On November 17, 2016, the Russian President Vladimir Putin has awarded Nadezhda Babkina with the Order "For Merit to the Fatherland", 3rd class.
+On November 17, 2016, the Russian president Vladimir Putin awarded Nadezhda Babkina with the Order "For Merit to the Fatherland", 3rd class.